-Beach Green North – The Largest Affordable Passive House Project
+Beach Green North – Far Rockaway Meets Passive House

 Beach Green North, located in Far Rockaway, Queens, features a 94,000 sf building, including 101 residential units along with amenity spaces for it’s tenants.
 Developers had the ambitious goal of building to Passive House standards, which not only saves energy and reduces carbon emissions, but also results in cost savings for both the owner and the tenants by lowering utility bills and creating a more durable, sustainable, and comfortable space to live.